 The estate is run by Henry Edmunds.
 What sets Cholderton apart is that it is an excellent example of sustainable food production.
 Production targets are set by the disciplines required by the natural carrying capacity of the land.

-The estate doesn't use nitrates.
-This means there's no nitrate pollution of ground water nor are there greenhouse gas emissions of nitrous oxide (which is 300 times more potent than carbon dioxide as a climate change gas).
+The estate doesn't apply inorganic nitrogenous fertiliser so there's significantly less nitrate pollution of ground water or greenhouse gas emissions of nitrous oxide a major polluter by the farming industry.
+This is 300 times more potent than carbon dioxide as a climate change gas.

-Cholderton doesn't use pesticides.
-Instead, it focuses efforts on the microbial health of the soil and plant diversity for its biosecurity.
+Cholderton doesn't use pesticides, and instead focuses efforts on the microbial health of the soil and plant diversity for its biosecurity.

 On top of all this, the farm is resilient, self-sufficient in improving its own fertility and profitable.